-- An extraordinary meeting of the general Body shall be convened within one month the date of their requisition in writing, from not less than two thirds of the total number of executive members of roll.
+- An extraordinary meeting of the General Body shall be convened within one month of the date of requisition in writing, from not less than two thirds of the total number of executive members on roll.

 - Notice for such an extraordinary meeting shall be given at least 7 days before the date of the meeting.